dhvanikam/Docker/04_Docker StandAlone/README.md

 So that was it for stand alone mode.

-**The major downside of performing tests in a below execution modes, is low scalability and starting containers separately**.
+**The major downside of performing tests in a below execution modes, is and starting containers separately**.
-* Standalone container
+* Standalone container - low scalability
 * Hub and Nodes
   * Docker networking
   * Using different machines/VMs